RLogik/whales/README.md

 **NOTE 2:** Set the `<save>` to true/false, depending upon whether you want to overwrite the state of the image after carrying out the commands/interactions in the docker container.

-## Starting a project with Whales ##

-1. Clone this repository.
-2. Modify `whales_setup/.env`, `whales_setup/docker-compose.yml`, and `whales_setup/Dockerfile` to suit your purposes.
-3. Within scripts for processes you intend to start in a docker service, add

-    ```bash
-    source whales_setup/.lib.whales.sh;
-    source whales_setup/.lib.sh;
-    ```

-    to the start of your script.
-    Prepend commands to be called within docker services with the `call_within_docker` command.
-    See the above examples and the existing scripts in this respository (`build.sh`, `test.sh`) for examples.

-The subfolders in `/examples` provide examples of implementations of Whales.